TreesLab/CircMiMi/README.md

 -i, --circ CIRC_FILE        | The file of circRNAs. ***[required]*** -o, --out-prefix OUT_PREFIX | The prefix for the output filenames. (default: "./") -p, --num_proc NUM_PROC     | The number of processes to use.
+-d, --dist INTEGER          | The distance range for RCS checking. (default: 10000)

 ### Input file